Missing features

 Set an expected completion date when you move a feature to Planned.
 This helps with reporting and sets expectations.

 Callback behavior: Deals can have their callback date set to align with the expected completion.
-“When feature ships” becomes a meaningful callback option.
+“When feature is implemented” becomes a meaningful callback option.

-The feature has shipped and is available.
+The feature has been implemented and is available.
 This is the trigger that matters.

 1. Set the actual release date